Murder of Catrine da Costa: Background

-At this time, the wife of Thomas Allgén, a general practitioner, alerted the police that their 17-month-old daughter might be an incest victim.
+Around the same time, the wife of Thomas Allgén, a general practitioner, told police that their 17-month-old daughter might have been a victim of incest.
 Pediatric examinations found no evidence of abuse, and the doctor and his wife separated in late 1984.
-The same year, Allgéns wife contacted the police about her contacts with the suspect Härm.
-Later in 1985, the wife told police that her 27-month-old daughter had begun talking about witnessing a dismemberment.
-Since the pathologist and the general practitioner knew each other superficially, the police connected the cases.
-The following trials also contained testimonies from the 2½-year-old child's stories, interpreted by her mother and evaluated by a child psychologist and child psychiatrist.
-In 2024, the child psychiatrist (Frank Lindblad) claimed that he had never discussed a dismemberment murder with the child.
+That year, Allgén's wife contacted police about her contacts with the suspect Härm.
+In 1985, she told police that her 27-month-old daughter had begun speaking about witnessing a dismemberment.
+Because the pathologist and the general practitioner were superficially acquainted, police linked the cases.
+The ensuing proceedings also included evidence about the 2½-year-old child's statements, as interpreted by her mother and evaluated by a child psychologist and a child psychiatrist.
+In 2024, the child psychiatrist, Frank Lindblad, stated that he had never discussed a dismemberment murder with the child.

-In 1986, police resources were stretched thin after the murder of Swedish Prime Minister Olof Palme, so the dismemberment case was shelved until the following year.
+In 1986, police resources were stretched after the murder of Swedish Prime Minister Olof Palme, and the dismemberment case was shelved until the following year.
 Härm and Allgén were arrested in late 1987 and brought to trial in January 1988.

-Other suspects in the case included the Polish born butcher and ex-policeman Stanislaw Gonerka who had moved to Sweden in 1958 and had killed and dismembered his girlfriend (whose head, like Da Costa's, was never found) in 1974 and also killed a couple in Ystad 1977.
-Gonerka was interrogated twice by the police in relation to the Da Costa murder and was also identified by prostitutes who were frequenting Malmskillnadsgatan in Stockholm along with Da Costa.
-Gonerka died in 1987, three years after Da Costa.
+Other suspects in the case included Polish-born butcher and former policeman Stanislaw Gonerka, who had moved to Sweden in 1958.
+In 1974, he killed and dismembered his girlfriend, whose head, like da Costa's, was never found; in 1977, he also killed a couple in Ystad.
+Gonerka was interrogated twice by police in connection with the da Costa case and was also identified by prostitutes who frequented Malmskillnadsgatan in Stockholm alongside da Costa.
+He died in 1987, three years after da Costa.

-Another suspect was Karl Vinoff Reinhold Olausson, born in 1943 and died in 2005.
-Olausson, also known in Sweden as "Vincent" and "the horse killer" after drowning three horses in a case of insurance fraud in 1990, lived at the time at the office of his moving company which was located on the same street where Da Costa's remains were found and was known to bring prostitutes to his home.
-Olausson was also interrogated by the police as a suspect in the 1986 assassination of prime minister Olof Palme.
-The 2015 book about the murder by Kim Larsson points to Olausson aka. "the horse killer" as perpetrator.
+Another suspect was Karl Vinoff Reinhold Olausson, who was born in 1943 and died in 2005.
+Olausson, also known in Sweden as "Vincent" and "the horse killer" after drowning three horses in an insurance fraud case in 1990, was at the time living at the office of his moving company, located on the same street where da Costa's remains were found.
+He was also known to bring prostitutes to his home.
+Olausson was later interrogated by police as a suspect in the 1986 assassination of Prime Minister Olof Palme.
+Kim Larsson's 2015 book about the case identifies Olausson as the perpetrator.